sinch/ruby-two-factor-auth/README-part-3.md

 ##Send SMS Using Sinch
-This is very simple, since you already have the sinch_sms gem included in your project.
+For this part, we are going to be using [SMS verification](https://www.sinch.com/products/verification/sms-verification/).
+This is very simple, since you already have the `sinch_sms gem` included in your project.
 In `send_two_factor_authentication_code`, add the following line with your unique Sinch key and secret.

     SinchSms.send('YOUR_APP_KEY', 'YOUR_APP_SECRET', "Your code is #{otp_code}", phone_number)